Ready to Hire an Editor?

 0.012c AUD per word (0.007 GBP or 0.009 EUR)

-We offer affordable editing services to authors within Australia (Brisbane, Hobart, Melbourne, Perth, Sydney), in all major centres in Ireland (Cork, Belfast, Derry, Dublin, Galway) and the UK (Cardiff, Edinburgh, Glasgow, London, Manchester) and the US.
-Our book editors edit fiction and non-fiction manuscripts and we can tailor our editing services to match your requirements.
-Editing will only begin once a client agreement form has been signed and costs agreed upon.
-We also offer discounts to authors who require more than one editing service.
+We offer affordable editing services to authors within Australia (Brisbane, Hobart, Melbourne, Perth, Sydney), in all major centres in Ireland (Cork, Belfast, Derry, Dublin, Galway, Waterford) and the UK (Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, London, Manchester, Sheffield) and the US.
+Our book editors edit fiction as well as non-fiction.
+We can tailor our editing services to match your requirements.
+Editing will only commence once a client agreement form has been signed and costs agreed upon.

 Submit Your Manuscript